blademd/thymus/README.md

 - `top` command without any arguments sets the current path back to the root.
 - - `top show` modification allows you to see the full configuration (the configuration of the root).
 It also supports relative paths as the `show` does.
 - - `top go` modification allows you to change the current path to any other possible section.
 - `up` command without any arguments sets the current path back to the previous section.
-It supports a number of sections to set back.
+It supports a number of sections to return.
 If the number is bigger than the current depth `up` works as `top`.
-- `set` command allows you to configure some system-wide settings for the current screen.
-Currently, it supports:
-- - `name` is to set the name of the screen/context.
-This name is required by the `compare` modificator of the `show` command.
-- - `spaces` is to set the indentation length for the `show` command.
-- - `encoding` is to set the encoding for the `save` modificator.
+It also supports `show` instead the number, `up show` does not support any arguments or modificators at this moment.

 And some commands are for the CLI-mode: